Phylum: Magnoliophyta - Class: Magnoliopsida - Order: Sapindales - Family: Betulaceae

 The nuts, which are protected inside spiny bracts, ripen in late autumn and are at their best in December.
 (Roast chestnuts are traditionally associated with log fires and turkey stuffing at Christmastime.)

 Although the Sweet Chestnut is reported to be an ectomycorrhizal tree, few of the associated fungi from its native lands seem to have opted to join it in Britain and Ireland.
 There are, however, plenty of leaf-litter mushrooms to be seen under Sweet Chestnuts as well as a few bracket fungi that seem to be particularly partial to its bark and timber.

-One of the bracket fungi commonly seen on Sweet Chestnuts (although they are even more frequent on oaks), mainly on standing trees but also occasionally on fallen trunks, is the Beefsteak Fungus, Fistulina hepatica (left).
+One of the bracket fungi commonly seen on Sweet Chestnuts (although they are even more frequent on oaks), mainly on standing trees but also occasionally on fallen trunks, is the Beefsteak Fungus, Fistulina hepatica (above).
 This striking bracket fungus feeds on the dead heartwood, and so perhaps strictly it should be classed as saprophytic rather than parasitic.